EmergentStudios/linerider-userscript-mods/README.md

 2. To install mods from this repo, click on the mod file and then click "Raw" to bring up the install page
 3. You have to install `custom-tools-api.user.js` before any of the other tool mods will work

-Here's a screencap of installing and using some mods: https://streamable.com/v4wzx
+Here's a video explaining how to install mods: https://streamable.com/v4wzx